Dave Broadfoot: Career

 In the 1950s and 1960s, Broadfoot appeared on several CBC television shows, including The Big Revue, the Wayne and Shuster Show, and Comedy Café, on the Ed Sullivan Show in the U.S. in 1955, and on radio with Funny You Should Say That.
+He also had occasional film roles in the early 1970s, including in the films Hold on to Daddy's Ears (Tiens-toi bien après les oreilles à papa), The Rebels (Quelques arpents de neige), Enuff Is Enuff (J'ai mon voyage!) and The Sloane Affair.

 From 1973 to 1993 he was a member of the radio version of the Royal Canadian Air Farce.
 He retired from regular performing when the troupe moved to television, although he continued to appear on the show as an occasional guest star, including the TV series finale in 2008.

 In addition to stand-up routines in the traditional format, Broadfoot created a number of recurring characters including, most notably: